International Student Teaching Sweden

 International Student Teaching - Sweden

 Student teacher placement typically occurs at the same grade level/subject area as the Wisconsin assignment.
 Placements are available at the early childhood, elementary and secondary levels.
-Participants will student teach in Umea for 4-6 weeks during either the fall or spring semester.
+Participants will student teach in Umeå for 6-8 weeks during either the fall or spring semester.

-AccommodationThe Center for Global Education will assist program participants with housing arrangements at Umea University.
+AccommodationThe Office of Global Experiences will assist program participants with housing arrangements at Umeå University.
+Students sometimes stay on campus or at a nearby hostel.

 Student Life and Surroundings